Industrial Internet Consortium

 About the Industrial Internet Consortium

-The Industrial Internet Consortium is the world’s leading membership program transforming business and society by accelerating the Industrial Internet of Things (IIoT).
-The IIC delivers a trustworthy IIoT in which the world’s systems and devices are securely connected and controlled to deliver transformational outcomes.
+The Industrial Internet Consortium is the world’s leading organization delivering transformative business value to organizations, industry, and society by accelerating adoption of a trustworthy internet of things.
 The Industrial Internet Consortium is a program of the Object Management Group (OMG).

 For more information visit www.iiconsortium.org.